 never been a Federal issue.
 This is only

 very recent.
-This does not diminish
+This doesnt diminish

 fact that the more we have centralized